 There are several options to consider Flood Insurance.

-Most insurance agents will be able to sell you NFIP coverage, but the cost will always be the same for the same property and coverage level.
 These policies offer up to a $250,000 building coverage limit for residential properties and $500,000 for 5+ units, plus the option of purchasing up to $100,000 of personal property coverage.
-This is an annual policy.
-FEMA is supposed to roll out a revised rating structure on Oct 1, 2021 which also factors in flood frequency, flood type, and other property characteristics.
-This could cause an increase in NFIP rates, particularly in coastal areas.
+FEMA’s offering is an annual policy.

-NFIP drawback: There is a 30-day waiting period to obtain coverage, unless it is purchased when the property is purchased, or the area is newly designated as a high-risk flood zone.
-This is an annual policy that can only be cancelled mid-term for a limited number of approved reasons (ex. mortgage is paid off, home is sold, or location no longer in high-risk area after a map change).
+NFIP drawback: There is a 30-day waiting period to obtain coverage unless it was purchased when the property was purchased or the area is newly designated as a high-risk flood zone.
+NFIP is an annual policy that can only be canceled mid-term for a limited number of approved reasons (e.g. the mortgage was paid off, the home was sold, or the location is no longer in a high-risk area after a map change).

 Flood Insurance is also available through private insurers.
 While coverage will be similar to that under the NFIP, private insurers can set their own rates based on a wider variety of factors, especially related to the building itself (age, square footage, number of stories, etc).
 Private flood options are also typically more flexible with coverage limits, waiting periods, and additional coverage options.